UnderstandLingBV/Tuktu/README.md

 You can now navigate to [http://localhost:900](http://localhost:9000) to access Tuktu's server.

+# Usage

+Tuktu offers a web interface that allows to access its core functionalities like submitting jobs and monitoring running jobs.
+Navigate to [http://localhost:900](http://localhost:9000) to access the web interface.

+Tuktu jobs are essentially JSON configuration files that live in a pre-defined folder (the *configs* folder by default).
+Configuration files should adhere to standards.
+To learn how to create configuration files, the best way to start is by looking at some [examples](examples.md).
+In addition to creating configuration files by hand, which can be very error-prone, a visual editor is currently in the making.
+The visual editor will be released once mature enough.

+# Examples

+Examples of Tuktu configuration files can be found on the [examples](examples.md) page.

 # Extending

 Tuktu is set up in a modular way and is easily extended, provided some rules are adhered to.
 Example extensions can be found in the *modules* subfolder.
 Extending the Tuktu platform requires cloning or downloading the sources from this repository as a whole, or at the very least the *api* submodule.

 - Every extension should be placed in the *modules* subfolder.
 - An extension can be a Play! project on its own, if it is required to use Play! libraries or to even add to the routing of Tuktu.
-If an extension is a Play! project, it must be of version 2.3.4 to prevent version conflicts.
+If an extension is a Play! project, it must be of version 2.3.x to prevent version conflicts.
 - Tuktu has a submodule named *api*.
 This provides bare-bones classes and utilities used in Tuktu.
-An extension should most likely depend on this submodule.
+An extension should depend on this submodule.
 - Package names should always start with the prefix `tuktu.`.
 It is good practice to place collections of typical processors in a `tuktu.[modulename].processors` package and generators in a `tuktu.[modulename].generators` package.
-- Dependencies and project configurations of the submodule should be defined at the root project level and only there.
+- Dependencies and project configurations of the submodule should be defined at the root project level and only there, do not create submodule-specific configuration and project files in the submodule folder itself.

 # Core Concepts